 In this article, we will learn to count colored cells in a row with an Excel formula.
 Sometimes, we need to use colors to highlight certain cells in specific rows.
 Unfortunately, there are no built-in functions in excel to count colored cells in a row.
 But we can easily count colored cells using the excel formula.
 Go through the following methods to know more about counting colored cells in a row.

-2 Ways to Count Colored Cells in a Row with Formula in Excel
+How to Count Colored Cells in a Row with Formula in Excel: 2 Effective Ways

 To explain these methods, we will use a dataset that contains the sales amount of the first five months of some sellers.
 Here, we have filled the cells manually with different colors.
 We can see there are colored cells in row 6, row 8 and row 11.
 We will try to count colored cells with an excel formula.